 Kidney cysts are rounded sacs usually filled with fluid.
 There are two types of cyst – simple and complex.

-Simple kidney cysts are benign and are common in the older population.
-Around one half of the population in their 50’s are thought to have a kidney cyst.
+Simple kidney cysts do not affect kidney function and are common in the older population.
+Around 20% of people over the age of 50 have kidney cysts (1).
 Usually, it is difficult to know if you have cysts, as there are rarely physical symptoms.
-Most often the cysts would be discovered incidentally, during a test or scan for something else.
-Infrequently, a simple cyst could be painful if it is large and pressing on another organ.
-A cyst can also become infected and cause fever, pain and tenderness.
+Usually cysts are discovered by accident, during a test or scan for something else.
+Occasionally, a simple cyst can cause pain if it is pressing on another organ, or can become infected and cause fever, pain and tenderness.
 Treatment for a simple kidney cyst is only required if it becomes infected or if it affects the function of the kidney or another organ.

-With BHD syndrome, it is possible to have many cysts.
-While these are most likely not cancerous, it is necessary to be monitored regularly to detect any cancer early and begin treatment as soon as possible.
+BHD patients can develop many kidney cysts.
+While most will not become cancerous, it is important to have regular scans to detect any cancer early and begin treatment as soon as possible.

 1. Simple Kidney Cysts | NIDDK [Internet]. [cited 2021 May 14].
 Available from: https://www.niddk.nih.gov/health-information/kidney-disease/simple-kidney-cysts

 Review date: May 2021